equinox-project/equinox-js/apps/docs/docs/core-concepts/decider.md

 }
 ```

-Through our experience writing event sourced applications we've arrived at a couple of modifications to the decider pattern.
-First, while we think the evolution function is great

 However, we've arrived at a slight modification to the decider pattern through
 our experience developing event sourced applications.
 The first part of the
 decider is its aggregate projection (initial + evolve).
 We expect users to